 Usage of Auditable Libraries

 Auditable libraries shall be available for free use for auditing purpose.
 However, users/developers may or may not pay to use them.
 The use of open-available and free and the auditability of software libraries will allow inspection and versioning of code in cases of future disputes or malfunctioning of a smart contract.

+To be removed:

+Libraries will enable audit the code

+They will be available for the audit purpose but people may/may not pay to use them.

+Can be restricted auditing,

+Can help with versioning of code

 Input to the Smart Contracts